-Note: Mississippi 2-year colleges have common course numbering.
-Courses listed above, completed in any 2-year college, transfer into the BA in Psychology degree program at any of the universities offering the degree.
+Note: Mississippi two-year colleges have common course numbering.
+Courses listed above, completed in any two-year college, transfer into the BA in Psychology degree program at any of the universities offering the degree.

-^{} UM requires 8 hours of a lab science and 3 hours of a science in a different science area (no lab necessary).
+\\UM requires 8 hours of a lab science and 3 hours of a science in a different science area (no lab necessary).

-^{} DSU does not require foreign language in this program.
+\\\DSU does not require foreign language in this program.
 DSU students can take more electives in place of foreign language.

-^{} MUW only requires six hours at the 200 level.
+\\\MUW only requires six hours at the 200 level.

-Division of Academic Outreach Programs
+Academic Outreach Programs

-The Division of Academic Outreach Programs is comprised of three departments: Early Start (Dual Enrollment), Off-Campus Satellite Program, and Evening & Weekend.
+Academic Outreach Programs are comprised of three (3) departments: Early Start (Dual Enrollment), Off-Campus Satellite Program, and Evening and Weekend.